BusayoDisu/BusayoDisu/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Machine Learning and Data Analytics Projects
-- 🌱 I aim to bridge the gap between healthcare and technology to improve patient outcomes
+- 🌱 I aim to bridge the gap between Healthcare and Technology to improve patient outcomes
 - 👯 I’m looking to collaborate on Healthcare-related Projects

 <!--